To Be Announced: Arbitrary announcement

 Another such logic for knowability has been proposed in~\cite{wenetal:2011}, now based on a relation-restricting update, instead of a domain-restricting update.

-Yet a different direction towards knowability is the logic LK proposed by Fan and collaborators (work in progress), of which the logical language is the fragment of $\lang(\Dia,\dia{!})$ wherein the two modalities $\dia{!}$ and $\Box_a$ are bundled/packed.
-In other words, the language of this logic is $\phi := p \mid \neg \phi \mid (\phi \et \phi) \mid \dia{!}\Box_a \phi$, where $\dia{!}\Box_a\phi$ stands for ``$\phi$ is knowable by $a$.''
-Such bundled logics often have, obviously, different axiomatizations, complexity (or decidability) of decision problems, etc.\ \cite{PadmanabhaRW18,wang:2018}.
-But not in this case: the axiomatization of the logic LK is again similar to that of APAL and LK is also undecidable.
-It seems very likely that LK is less expressive than APAL, but this is an open question.
+A logic for knowability called LK (as well as a number of variants) was proposed in \cite{mojie:2021}, of which the logical language is the fragment of $\lang(\Dia,!,\dia{!})$ wherein the two modalities $\dia{!}$ and $\Box_a$ are bundled/packed.
+The language of this logic is $\phi := p \mid \neg \phi \mid (\phi \et \phi) \mid \Dia_a \phi \mid \dia{\phi}\phi '\mid \dia{!}\Box_a \phi$, where $\dia{!}\Box_a\phi$ stands for ``$\phi$ is knowable by $a$.''
+Such bundled logics often have, obviously, different axiomatizations, complexity (or decidability) of decision problems, etcetera \cite{PadmanabhaRW18,wang:2018}.
+But not in this case: the axiomatization of the logic LK is again similar to that of APAL, and LK is also undecidable.
+We conjecture that LK is less expressive than APAL.

-\paragraph{Arbitrary announcement as effort}
+\subsubsection{Arbitrary announcement as effort}

+In this variation we interpret the APAL quantifier on epistemic models with more, topological, structure.

-where `observable' is a topological notion defined further below.
+Here, `observable' is a topological notion defined further below.
 In this setting an arbitrary announcement quantifier is interpreted as a kind of `effort' modality: if you can get to know a proposition after incorporating the informative consequences of an announcement, this is like getting to know a proposition after making some {\em effort}.
-Instead of quantifying over submodels reached by executing announcements, we can alternatively quantify over submodels of a given model reached by an alternative semantics for such announcements on models that have more structure than the epistemic models central in this survey.
-The domains of these submodels can be called \emph{permitted} subsets.
+Instead of quantifying over submodels reached by executing announcements, we can alternatively quantify over submodels of a given model reached by an alternative semantics for such announcements on models that have more structure than the epistemic models central in this survey: only some subsets of the domain that are denotations of formulas are \emph{permitted}.
 Examples of such richer structures are the subset spaces in the work by Parikh and collaborators \cite{DabrowskiMP96}, or more topological, or topologically inspired, structures in publications like \cite{Ozgun17,bjorndahl:2018,DitmarschKO19,aybuke19}.
-In the above semantics of the quantifier, a formula $\psi$ is \emph{observable} if the topological interior (a permitted subset) of its denotation is true.
+In the above semantics of the quantifier, a formula $\psi$ is \emph{observable} if the topological interior of its denotation is true: in other words, `permitted' then means `open'.
 We refer to the cited works for details.

-\paragraph{Quantifying over formulas for subsets of atoms}
+\subsubsection{Quantifying over formulas for subsets of atoms}